sobhy0101/fullstack-path-scrimba/courses/09-apis-and-async-js/02-blog-space/solo-project-color-Scheme-generator/README.md

  2. Design the UI layout in HTML and style it with CSS.
  3. Write JavaScript code to handle user input, make API requests, and update the DOM with the fetched color schemes.
  4. Test your application thoroughly to ensure all features work as expected.

-## Submission

- Once you've completed your Color Scheme Generator, submit your project by sharing a link to your GitHub repository or hosting it on a platform like GitHub Pages or Netlify.

- Good luck, and have fun creating your Color Scheme Generator!